-Here are the new year resolutions I have set for 2019 for they serve as guiding lights and goals.
+As usual, I have also set some new year resolutions for the year for they serve as guiding lights and goals.

 1) To declutter.

-Last year was about stop buying the unnecessaries.
-This year is decluttering the existing.
+Last year was about all about stop buying the unnecessaries.
+This year is all about decluttering the existing.

 Don’t get me wrong, I am not turning into a minimalist.
-It is just that I know and also have been proven that I do not need that many things to live by.
-It is time to discard or find new owners for I do not need or never ever will need.
+I just know and have been proven that I do not need that many things to get by.
+It is time to discard or find new owners for things I do not need or never will need.

-Decluttering is not as easy as just getting rid of everything, considering that I tend to have sentimental attachments to my stuff.
-I need to stop feeling attached to all these non-living things!
+I wish decluttering is as easy as just getting rid of everything.
+It is challenging considering that I tend to have sentimental attachments to my stuff.
+I seriously need to stop feeling attached to all these non-living things!

 Decluttering also means that I will be more mindful of the environment impact on consumerism which brings me to my next point.

 2) Make a conscious effort to be more environmental-friendly